 - DHA (docosahexaenoic acid) – Of all the omega-3s, DHA gets by far the most attention for its role in brain function.
 DHA is also important in maintaining your retinas.

 For your best health, you should be sure you’re getting enough EPA and DHA because these are active forms of omega-3s needed by your body and brain.
-EPA and DHA are mostly found in marine plants and animal such as fish, krill, and algae.
+EPA and DHA are mostly found in marine plants and animals such as fish, krill, and algae.

 Signs You Aren’t Getting Enough Omega-3s